How Small Churches Can Run Like a Big Church (Without a Big Budget)

 The Real Equalizer: Choosing the Right Tools

-None of this requires a large budget or technical expertise.
-It requires tools designed specifically for churches -- platforms that integrate member management, giving, communication, volunteer coordination, and attendance tracking in one place.
+None of this requires a big budget or a tech-savvy staff.
+It requires tools built specifically for churches: tools that handle member management, giving, communication, volunteers, and attendance in one place, without a steep learning curve.